nilu1996/test/README.md

-   From User side if we go  Service Manged option which recommended mostly for simple setup.
+Here's a more technical explanation of the process:

-   We need users ssh public key in order setup authentication from users local to server side.
+- **Service-Managed Option**: Opting for the service-managed password option simplifies the setup process for users.
+However, to authenticate users from their local systems to the server, we require their SSH public key.
+This key allows for secure authentication between the user's local system and the server.

-   Yes, We need to create IAM role which will S3 bucket full access, where we are planning to store the data.
+- **IAM Role Creation**: A necessary step involves creating an IAM role with full access to the S3 bucket where data will be stored.
+This role ensures that the AWS Transfer Family server has the necessary permissions to interact with the designated S3 bucket.

-   SFTP Setup will one time SFTP server creation where we hosting kind of server which is helping us to communicate in between user local to s3 bucket.
+- **SFTP Setup**: Setting up the SFTP server is a one-time process.
+It involves creating a server instance within the AWS Transfer Family service.
+This server acts as an intermediary, facilitating communication between the user's local system and the designated S3 bucket.

-   We can used openssh software like filezilla or winscp in order to transfer file.
+- **Client Software**: Users can utilize OpenSSH-based software such as FileZilla or WinSCP to transfer files between their local systems and the S3 bucket via the SFTP server.
+These software packages provide user-friendly interfaces for managing file transfers securely.

-   Also for user we need to create on conflunee page where they can follow steps to generate ssh key and how to used openssh software.
+- **User Guidance**: Additionally, providing guidance to users is crucial.
+This includes instructions on generating SSH keys and utilizing OpenSSH software effectively.
+Creating a user guide or documentation, possibly hosted on a Confluence page, can help users navigate the setup process and ensure smooth file transfers.